alexandr-tichonov/SOC-Automation-Project/README.md

   <p><em>Figure 15: A screenshot of a successful Cassandra installation. </em></p>
 </div>

-After installation Cassandra needed to be configured to properly communicate with TheHive.
+After installation, Cassandra needed to be configured to properly communicate with TheHive.
 This was done by modifying the ```cassandra.yaml``` configuration file located in the ```/etc/cassandra``` directory.
 ```
 nano /etc/cassandra/cassandra.yaml
 ```